stacks-network/docs/src/pages/stacks-blockchain/sending-tokens.md

 ## Introduction

-This tutorial will walk you through the following steps:
+This tutorial walks you through the following steps:

 - Specifying a sender key
 - Generating a token transfer transaction
 - Broadcasting the transaction to the network
 - Checking transaction completion
 - Confirming updates account balances (optional)

+-> This tutorial is NodeJS-specific.
+If you would like to understand how to initiate a token transfer by constructing and broadcasting transactions using a different language/framework, please [review the transactions guide](/stacks-blockchain/transactions).

 ## Requirements